tub-man/tub-man.github.io/_pages/repair.md

 The repairs we do cover tears, scratches and or holes in:

-+ Bathtubs and shower made out of acrylic, quaryl and emaille
++ Bathtubs and shower made out of acrylic, quaryl and enamel
 + Steam cabins
 + Hot tubs and spa baths
 + Ceramic sinks